 Can I make my e-mail appear to be coming from a different domain?

-Although you can spoof your e-mail address, making it appear as if you are coming from a different address or domain, you will not get any replies since all replies are sent to the address you are spoofing.
-If you want to be able to send and receive e-mail from a different domain, we suggest looking into an e-mail forwarding service that can send and receive your e-mail from various different domains and forward any e-mails received to an e-mail address of your choice.
+Although you can spoof your e-mail address, you will not get any replies since they'll all be sent to the address you are spoofing.
+To send and receive e-mail from a different domain, you need an e-mail forwarding service to send and receive e-mail from different domains.